DannyGramowski/Bunch-A-Bets/README.md

 ### Connecting to the Server

 Your bots will communicate with the game server through a TCP connection.
-The server will send your bot “messages” (as JSON strings), and your bot may respond via JSON string messages of its own.
+The server will send your bot "messages" (as JSON strings), and your bot may respond via JSON string messages of its own.
 You will connect to the following IP:

 > [64.201.234.55](http://64.201.234.55:5000)